input-output-hk/cardano-cli-gui/README.md

 You can also run the GUI from source.
 In that case you need to have `python 3` and `PyQt 5` installed for the GUI to work.
-Simply download this repository, open a terminal in the downloaded folder and run:<br><br>
+Simply download this repository, open a terminal in the downloaded folder and run:
 ```console
 python cardano-cli-gui.py
 ```

 **IMPORTANT:** To use the *query* and *send* command in the GUI a cardano node has to be running and synced to the test or main network.
+You will know that the node is synced once you will see in your terminal output the statement *Chain extended, new tip:*.

 To run a cardano node download it from [here](https://github.com/input-output-hk/cardano-node/releases) and install it.
 Then download the configurations files for the Preview testnet from